pivotink/pivotink.github.io/posts/finding_and_using_government_apis.md

 Our team works with all levels of government to collect and document government APIs and other machine-to-machine services in one place.

-We're designing [api.gov.au](https://api.gov.au) to not only be the place where APIs are discovered, but helps authors write better and more consistent documentation.
-Our hypothesis is that this will make it much easier for people looking to consume apis will find it easier to pick and choose between them.
+We're designing the platform to not only be the place where APIs are discovered, but helps authors write better and more consistent documentation.
+Our hypothesis is that this will make it much easier for people looking to consume apis to pick and choose the right one for them.

 > **It's important to note:** when we say 'api' we mean any technology that lets two systems interact and exchange data.
 While we have a preference for RESTfully designed JSON apis, we don't care if the technology is SOAP, WS\* or even SFTP.
 If lets people better exchange digital data with government, we'll take it.